LeshaTat/passdapp/README.md

 ### Setup

 1. Generate 44-bits password randomly.
 The user gets it as an 4-words passphrase where each word is chosen randomly from the [list](https://git.io/fhZUO) of 2048 words.
+Then, apply a password hashing function (we use PBKDF2 with sha256 and 1000000 iterations) to increase the difficulty of the dictionary attack.

 2. Opt-in to PassDApp smart contract.